adavarski/GitOps-k3d-Tekton-ArgoCD/README.md

 <img src="poc/doc/img/gitops-tekton-pipeline.png?raw=true" width="1000">

-If there is some error we can redeploy/rerun tekton pipeline and tasks
+If there is some error we can redeploy/rerun tekton pipeline and tasks:

 ```
   kubectl delete -f conf/tekton/git-access -n cicd